balos1/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 Changes in v3.0.2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Added information on how to contribute to {\sundials} and a contributing agreement.
+Added information on how to contribute to SUNDIALS and a contributing agreement.

 Changes in v3.0.1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^